 2. Adopted Children Know Their Adoption Stories

 Today, adoption professionals encourage and teach their adoptive families how to properly raise an adopted child by normalizing his or her adoption story.
-In past adoptions, this news was often disclosed much later in life, but now the child grows up not only knowing about their adoption story, but knowing that adoption is something to be proud of.
+In past adoptions, this news was often disclosed much later in life, which was often a traumatic revelation.
+Now children grow up not only knowing about their adoption story but knowing that adoption is something to be proud of.

 Open adoption research and countless personal anecdotes have shown that sharing a child’s open adoption story with them will have a profound effect on their well-being.
-It’s important that adoptive parents remain open with their child about their history and answer any questions that they can about their background.
+Adoptive parents should remain open with their children about their history and answer any questions that they can about their background.
 Adoptive families understand this, and open adoption facts and statistics show that nearly all children adopted today are aware of their adoptions from day one.

 3. You Choose the Adoptive Family